yingshaoxo/University_Notes/high-level-math/integration/goes-deeper.md

 #### Priciple

-When we goes down to those hard problems, I want to let you know a priciple we using in general math problem:
+With goes down to those hard problems, I want to let you know a priciple that we use in general math problem:

 > We always split hard problem to multiple easy problems or step by step simplify hard problem.